kael558/Portfolio/markdown/visualizing_diversity.md

 We communicated with the Carleton Institutional Research & Planning Team about potential issues with the dataset, contributing to a complete system overhaul.
 We presented our project to them and suggested important demographic categories to collect.

-We also wrote a paper detailing our project, for the Visualizing for Social Good workshop.
+We also wrote a [paper](images/visualizing_diversity/EDI_Visualization_Design.pdf) detailing our project, for the Visualizing for Social Good workshop.
 Despite not being accepted, I gained valuable feedback for future paper submissions.

-## <span> Skills </span>

-JavaScript, HTML, CSS, D3, Requirements, Written Communication, Verbal Communication, Data wrangling, Tableau

 ## <span> Links </span>